takelley1/linux-notes/freeipa.md

     systemctl enable --now nfs-server
     systemctl status nfs-server
     ```
-  - Check if rpcbind and NFS are listening on the server
+  - Check if rpcbind and NFS are listening on the server.
+Also check mounts
     ```bash
     nmap localhost
+    showmount -e localhost
     ```
   - Create the automount location (assumes the automount location is called `homedirs`)
     ```bash